solatis/leonmergen/_posts/2015-03-18-why-you-expect-too-much-from-open-source.markdown

 Underneath the previous argument lies the assumption that there is a pure market in which there are only market-based production of goods.
 The market, however, is not pure: if the product gains traction, non-market goods may also be produced (i.e. an ecosystem of volunteers).
 The theory is that free software puts the power to the people: if the original producer misbehaves, is acquired or goes bankrupt a rich ecosystem of volunteers will fork the project and continue the effort.

 The first thing you should do when deciding to commit yourself to a specific software vendor is try to figure out whether they will still be in business a several years down the road.
-For young businesses, this can be difficult: if a software vendor is releasing its product as open source and is losing money, and investors are paying your bill, this becomes a big risk to their sustainability.
+For young businesses, this can be difficult: if a software vendor is releasing its product as open source, is losing money and investors are paying your bill, this becomes a big risk to their sustainability.
 This shows that the argument that releasing a software product as free software makes it more resilient in the long term is flawed since it ignores the fact that a business that doesn't earn any money with its product is far more likely to go out of business in the first place.

 ##### Stories from the field

 The business I co-founded was a SaaS in a competitive market.
 As one of the few exceptions to the rule, we seemed to be one of the only businesses that were bootstrapped from scratch, instead of being investor funded.
 This put some serious constraints on the way we priced our software: we had to be *profitable*.
 Sales conversations often went like this:

+Customer:
-- Customer: "We are not happy with our current solution."
+: We are not happy with our current solution.

-- Me: "We are better!"
+Us:
+: We are better!

+Customer:
-- Customer: "We worry about your business' sustainability, the competition is bigger and has more money."
+: We worry about your business' sustainability, the competition is bigger and has more money.

+Us:
-- Us: "That's because they have investors."
+: That's because they have investors.

+Customer:
-- Customer: "And they have the same features and are cheaper!"
+: And they have the same features and are cheaper!

+Us:
-- Us: "That's because the investors are paying half your bill; they are actually losing money."
+: That's because the investors are paying half your bill; they are actually losing money.

-- Customer: "We'll call you."
+Customer:
+: We'll call you.

 In the database market, it's exactly the same at the moment: customers are being spoiled and getting used to the fact that a database server should be free software.
 Now, don't get me wrong: as long as there is a healthy ecosystem of a true free software community surrounding a project (like [PostgreSQL](http://www.postgresql.org/)), and there are true support-oriented businesses surrounding that ecosystem, then I would fully support the decision to go ahead with such a solution.
 However, if there is only one business funding the development of the software, then it is in fact no better than being a freemium product: the premium price being paid as soon as *you* are committed to the software with your entire codebase and the acquisition taking place.